-\section{1.
-Introduction}
+\section{Introduction}

 In his bestseller, \emph{Capital in the Twenty-first Century}~\cite{Piketty2014Capital}, Thomas Piketty reported that half of the wealth is owned by the top one percent of the population globally, and the bottom 70\% only owns 3\% of the wealth.
-The concern of inequality or social unfairness has been so far attracting many attentions from economists, political scientists, to psychologists, and even physicists.
+The concern of inequality or social unfairness has been so far attracting many attentions from economists, political scientists, psychologists, and even physicists.
 The key questions to be addressed are: what are the mechanisms for the fairness emergence, and how to improve the level of fairness for those unsatisfactory scenarios.

 Most previous studies of fairness are based upon the Ultimatum game (UG) model~\cite{Guth1982An}.
-Two persons are to divide a sum of money, and they act as the role of proposer and responder respectively.
+Two persons are to divide a sum of money, and they act as the role of proposer and responder alternately.
 The proposer first proposes an allocation plan, and the responder chooses either to agree or reject.
 If the agreement is reached, the money will be divided according to the plan; otherwise both get nothing.

-Within the paradigm of \emph{Homo economicus}~\cite{Simon1957Models,Samuelson2005Economics}, people are interest maximizers, a low fairness outcome is expected in the UG.
-Since ``something is better than nothing", the responder will accept any small amount of money; with this knowledge, the proposer should propose the smallest possible offer to the responder to keep the largest amount to her/his own interest.
-Fortunately, a lot of behavior experiments have revealed that we humans have a remarkable preference for fairness.
-When playing the UG, most offers are between 40\% and 50\% of the total amount, and very few offers are below 20\% that will be rejected by responders with more than half a chance~\cite{Guth1982An, Thaler1988Anomalies,Bolton1995Anonymity, Roth1995The, Guth2014More}.
+Within the paradigm of \emph{Homo economicus}~\cite{Simon1957Models,Samuelson2005Economics}, people are interest maximizers, and a low fairness outcome is expected in the UG.
+Since ``something is better than nothing", the responder will accept any small amount of money; with this knowledge, the proposer should propose the smallest possible offer to the responder to keep the largest amount to his/her own interest.
+However, a lot of behavior experiments have revealed that we humans have a remarkable preference for fairness.
+When playing the UG, most offers are between 40\% and 50\% of the total amount, very few offers are below 20\% and will be rejected by responders with more than half a chance~\cite{Guth1982An, Thaler1988Anomalies,Bolton1995Anonymity, Roth1995The, Guth2014More}.
 Evidences in non-human species also support this observation~\cite{Brosnan2003Monkeys,Proctor2013Chimpanzees}.